 The Friends offer grants to eligible students of the School of Music.
 Grants are intended to enhance the skills and experience of students in ways attracting clear benefits both to the applicants and the School.
-In 2018 the Friends will give priority to supporting applications from students with a high-quality performance element as well as to applications of a collegiate nature, having the potential for benefit to a number of students.
+In 2019 the Friends will give priority to supporting applications from students with a high-quality performance element as well as to applications of a collegiate nature, having the potential for benefit to a number of students.
 Applications from students in non-performance fields such as composition and music technology will also be considered.
 Applications from undergraduates, including honours students, are particularly welcome.
-Grant Guidelines 2019 are attached below.

 The Friends of the School of Music established its ensemble prizes to promote ensemble playing in the tertiary student cohort, in all musical genres taught at the ANU School of Music.

 the Friends Chamber Music Prize (First Prize $1,000, People's Choice $500); and